-The terms Project, Process, and Process Improvement Project are foundational concepts in both project management and continuous improvement.
-Understanding their differences is crucial for discussions of what a “Process Improvement Project really is” proper execution and achieving business goals.
+In the realm of business improvement, it can be challenging to distinguish between project vs process vs process improvement project.
+These three terms are foundational concepts in both project management and continuous improvement.
+Understanding their differences is crucial for discussions of what a “Process Improvement Project really is”, proper execution and achieving business goals.
 This article explores the differences and similarities between these concepts – and explains how to leverage all three for driving ongoing business improvement.

 What is a Project?